Shopify/rails/guides/source/configuring.md

 #### `config.active_support.disallowed_deprecation_warnings`

 Configures deprecation warnings that the Application considers disallowed.
 This allows, for example, specific deprecations to be treated as hard failures.
+This setting can also be set to `:all` for all deprecations warnings, or `:rails` for only Rails deprecation warnings.

 #### `config.active_support.report_deprecations`